damianhakert/damianhakert.github.io/source/_posts/2015-03-22-gitlab-7-9-released.markdown

 ## Backup with git-annex files

 With GitLab 7.8 we had the possibility to manipulate large binaries with git-annex.
-Backups did not include files uploaded with git-annex but with 7.9 files will be included in backup.
-Of course, if you used snapshots of your GitLab server everything was backuped anyway!
+Backups did not include files uploaded with git-annex but with 7.9 all files will be archived (using tar) and included in the backup.
+Of course, if you used snapshots of your GitLab server everything was backed up anyway!

 ## Blocking users is non-destructive